Cookie

 Electronic Team uses cookies to personalize your experience on our website.
 By continuing to use this site, you agree to our cookie policy.
 Click here to learn more.

-Remote Desktop Scanning: Extended Guide
+Scanner for Remote Desktop: Extended Guide

 Once you successfully create the remote session you need to access a USB scanner connected to the local machine.
 This can be challenging, especially when the remote scanner is required to interact with an application running on the server.